nprobert/Mcity-V2X-TSCBM/README.md

 Used for parsing V2X Signal Phase and Timing Messages (SPaT) sent from traffic controllers in Mini SPaT / MIBSPaT format.

+***Bug fixes and updates to the original TSCBM for SAE CI and CTI T&V projects for MAP/SPAT Analysis***

 ## Files
 ### test_TSCBM.py
 * Makes use of Python byte array and uses array indexing to parse results.